jamescr757/Project-2/README.md

 # Project-2
 Project 2

+### Logistic steps to take before coding

+1. I changed the email account for the app to a throw away email, so you need to update your .env files

+    `GMAIL_PASS=pw123#456$`
+    `GMAIL_EMAIL=ticketpass713@gmail.com`

+2. Your `config.json` should be connected to the deployed database (double check that it is)

+3. If you ever need to re-seed the database, just run `npx sequelize-cli db:seed:all` in the terminal.
+(You'll have to drop the database first before seeding it or there will be an error for repeated seats in the TicketMaster table.)

+4. Line 29 of the `server.js` file is where sequelize knows to drop the database or not.
+You probably want this set to false (don't drop database) 99% of the time.

 ### Recreating the app's database queries

 - start by creating the virtual representations of the tables in the models folder